kyunwang/pitch-analyser/README.md

 ### returnNote
 **Default: true**

-If this option is set to true, the freuency and note will be passed to the callback function.
+If this option is set to true, the frequency and note will be passed to the callback function.

 ```
 new pitchAnalyser({